fmastrogiuseppe/fmastrogiuseppe.github.io/publications.markdown

 <br>

-A fully updated list of publications is available on my [Google Scholar](http://scholar.google.fr/citations?user=S5pLgmUAAAAJ&hl=en) page
+For a fully updated list of publications, see also my [Google Scholar](http://scholar.google.fr/citations?user=S5pLgmUAAAAJ&hl=en) page

 <br>